heesookiim/C-Design-Lab/README.md

 # C-Design-Lab

-## To-do list
+## To-do List
-- [ ] run paddle_detection.ipynb with 5000 max_iteration
+- [ ] Run `paddle_detection.ipynb` with 5000 max_iteration
 - [ ] Try to get bbox first then the key points
 - [ ] Triangulate to get the depth
-- [ ] Penalize the model for the points being to far from each other
+- [ ] Penalize the model for the points being too far from each other

 ## ICCV2023 Preparation

 ### 2/8/2023
-- Developed functionality for creating recursive folders, such as TASK_1 -> SUBJECT_1 -> OBJECT_1.
+- Developed functionality for creating recursive folders, such as `TASK_1 -> SUBJECT_1 -> OBJECT_1`.
-- Implemented error handling code to address existing folders using FileExistsError.
+- Implemented error handling code to address existing folders using `FileExistsError`.

 ### 2/9/2023
 - Configured camera position settings to move closer to the object.

 ### 2/13/2023
-- Debugged calibration.py for Mac and Linux operating systems.
+- Debugged 'calibration.py' for Mac and Linux operating systems.
 - Confirmation of calibration is currently pending.

 ### 2/14/2023
 - Finalized the environment to ensure accurate calibration
 - Executed the calibration process
 - Collaborated on generating ideas for complex tasks
 - Created 3D models by filming various objects

 ### 2/16/2023
-- Help debugging get_parameter.py
+- Help debugging 'get_parameter.py'
-- studied detectron
+- studied 'Detectron'

 ### 2/24/2023
 - Capture images of an object and created a 3D model of it out
-- Reconstructed the texture of the object using Mashlab
+- Reconstructed the texture of the object using 'Mashlab'
 - green and red electric drills, and a hammer have been constructed so far
 ![image](https://user-images.githubusercontent.com/32153697/221323443-deaa1d35-e5ad-498f-ad8f-0dcf1bfff5d7.png)
 ![image](https://user-images.githubusercontent.com/32153697/221323671-bb81fe07-9664-4c70-bfd9-83d54307d36d.png)